 If the hazard assessment required by section 7 of the OHS Code indicates that PPE is required, the employer must ensure that workers wear and use the required PPE properly.
 Ensuring that workers have and wear their PPE is not enough.
-The employer must ensure that the PPE is used properly.16
+The employer must ensure that the PPE is used properly.

 The OHS Code requires employers to provide PPE in a limited number of situations where, for example, there is a breathing hazard or where noise exposure limits are exceeded.
 This section does not require employers to provide PPE such as hard hats, safety boots, flame resistant clothing or eye protection.
-Where such equipment is necessary, employers must make sure that workers use it.17
+Where such equipment is necessary, employers must make sure that workers use it.

 Regardless of who supplies the PPE, paragraph 228(1)(c) makes the employer responsible for ensuring that the PPE is in a condition to perform the function for which it was designed.
-Cracked eye protection, worn out safety boots and excessively dirty flame resistant overalls are examples of conditions that employers need to be aware of and either correct or have corrected.